-The Payment Systems Department, which manages and maintains the operation of the payment systems necessary to ensure interbank payments and customer credit transfers, as well as the Credit Register, a unit of this Department, and premises for servicing customers of the Credit Register are located on the 1st floor.
+The Payment Systems Department, which manages and maintains the operation of interbank payment systems necessary to ensure interbank payments and credit institution customer credit transfers, the Credit Register, aunit of the above Department, and the premises for servicing customers of the Credit Register are located on the first floor.

-All customer service halls and meeting rooms are accessible to persons with special needs, too.History of the building
+All customer service halls and meeting rooms are also accessible for people with special needs.

-After the removal of city fortifications in the second half of the 19th century, the city of Riga obtained new building plots.
-At that time, first credit unions in Riga were founded.
-At the general meeting of the Credit Union of Livonian Gentry (Livlandishe Adelige Guter-Credit – Societat) in September 1885, following the assessment of Credit Union's needs, a decision was made to erect a building in Nikolaja Street (at present Krišjāņa Valdemāra Street).
+After the removal of city fortifications in the second half of the 19th century, Riga obtained new building plots.
+At that time, the first credit unions were founded in Riga.
+At the general meeting of the Credit Union of Livonian Gentry (Livlandishe Adelige Guter-Credit – Societat) in September 1885, following the assessment of Credit Union's needs, a decision was made to erect a building in Nikolaja iela (at present Krišjāņa Valdemāra iela).

-The building had central heating and ventilation systems, and in 1909, it was connected to the city sewage system.
+The building had central heating and ventilation systems, and it was connected to the city's sewage system in 1909.

 On 16 September 1921, the Latvian government decreed to liquidate the Credit Union.
 After the reorganisation of public administration, the building of the Credit Union of Livonian Gentry came under the management of the State Land Bank, which became operational on 2 May 1922 and was charged with the task to credit agriculture and agricultural production.

-The Construction Board approved the building reconstruction plan of architect Jānis Rengarts (1892–1960) on 27 May 1939.
-The planned reconstruction works mainly focussed on the inner part of the building where banking operations were not carried out, including the improvement of basement.
-The State Land Bank also owned the neighbouring plot and the apartment house on it.
-The 1939 designs show a passage between the two buildings at basement and first-floor levels.
+The Construction Board approved the building reconstruction plan by architect Jānis Rengarts (1892–1960) on 27 May 1939.
+The planned reconstruction works mainly focussed on the interior part of the building where banking operations were not carried out, and they included improvement of the basement.
+The State Land Bank also owned the neighbouring plot and the residential building on it.
+The 1939 designs show a passage between the two buildings at the basement and first-floor levels.
 The buildings were connected using the bank's stairway next to the entrance hall.

 On 22 August 1940, the Cabinet of Ministers adopted the Law "On Agricultural Credit".
 Article 2 of the Law stipulated the State Land Bank to be renamed the Agricultural Bank of the Latvian SSR.

-The building was home to the Riga 2nd Technical School of Economy in 1940–1945 and the Riga School of Accountancy and Crediting (Riga Finance and Crediting Technical School from 1949 to 1954) in 1945–1992.
+The building was home to the Riga 2nd Technical School of Economy in 1940–1945 and the Riga School of Accountancy and Crediting (the Riga Finance and Crediting Technical School from 1949 to 1954) in 1945–1992.

-After the re-establishment of national central bank, a decision was made to close the Riga School of Accountancy and Crediting and to found the Latvian Banking College, an educational institution of new type (the Latvian Banking Academy since 1998, currently the BA School of Business and Finance), which was a structural unit of the Bank of Latvia for a short period of time.
-The building also housed the Statistics Department of the Bank of Latvia.
+After the re-establishment of national central bank, a decision was made to close the Riga School of Accountancy and Crediting and to establish instead an educational institution of new type, i.e. the Latvian Banking College (the Latvian Banking Academy since 1998, currently the Banking Institution of Higher Education) which was a structural unit of Latvijas Banka for a short period of time.
+The building also housed the Statistics Department of Latvijas Banka.

-Citadele Branch of Parex banka was situated in the building and opened its doors to the customers in 1993.
-The reconstruction plan was developed and implemented by the architecture and construction services company BUGROFF; the original interior of the first two floors of the building was accurately restored.
+Citadele Branch of JSC Parex banka was situated in the building and opened its doors to the customers in 1993.
+The reconstruction plan was developed and implemented by an architectural and construction company BUGROFF; the original interior of the first two floors of the building was accurately restored.
 The premises were redecorated, walls, floors and ceilings repainted, and finishing materials (cork and Swedish parquet for floors) and equipment selected.

-With the JSC Parex banka taking the decision on erecting a new building in Republika Square 2A in Riga, the entire building became the Bank of Latvia property.
-As both facade and interior of the building, the internal engineering communication systems (heating, water supply, electrical installation) in particular, were worn out and did not meet the requirements of construction regulations, the building was renovated and reconstructed after the purchase.
+With the JSC Parex banka taking the decision on erecting a new building in Republikas laukums 2A, Riga, the entire building became the property of Latvijas Banka.
+As both facade and interior of the building and the internal engineering communications (heating, water supply and electrical installation) in particular, were worn out and did not meet the requirements of construction regulations anymore, the building was renovated and reconstructed after the purchase.

-Architect J. Kochs was a great admirer of Renaissance.
-The facade of the building has been designed in the Italian Neo-Renaissance style.
-The main facade of the building at the level of the first floor is decorated with four shields featuring coats of arms, evidencing that the building belonged to the Livonian Gentry.
-Three projections (risalits) accentuate the passage, entrance and corner protuberances of the building.
+Architect Johannes Koch was a great admirer of Renaissance.
+The facade of the bank building was designed in the Italian Neo-Renaissance style.
+The main facade of the building at the first-floor level is decorated with four shields featuring coats of arms evidencing that the building belonged to the Livonian gentry.
+Three risalits accentuate the passage, entrance and corner protuberances of the building.

 The interior of the building is luxurious and representative.
-It is characterised by plastic moulding, and decorative painting that imitates intarsia has been used.
-The Renaissance-style ornaments predominate.
-The central unifying composition of the interior concept can be found in the entrance hall, central stairway ...
+It is characterised by plastic moulding, and a decorative painting imitating intarsia has been used.
+The Renaissance-style ornaments predominate in the interior.
+The central and unifying composition of the interior concept can be found in the entrance hall, the central stairway...

 and former bank director's office (sail vaults and empty planes without any ornamental elements that are covered with polychrome ornate moulding in director's office).

-The floor of the entrance hall of the building is decorated with Villeroy & Boch mosaic floor tiles forming a composition of geometrically circular flowers and wave motifs.
+The floor of the entrance hall of the building is decorated with Villeroy & Boch mosaic floor tiles forming the composition of geometrically circular flowers and wave motifs.